Vicken-Ghoubiguian/time_calculous/README.md

 <a href="presentation"></a>
 ## Presentation

-This is a C library to make all possible calculations on time and dates.
+This is a C library to make all possible calculations on dates and times.

 <a href="how_to_use_it"></a>
 ## How to use it ?